Another Pair Of Radio Licensees Agrees To Settle Public File Violations By Consent Decree With FCC

 Two more radio station licensees have agreed to Consent Decrees with the FCC to settle online public file violations.

-BEE BROADCASTING, INC. (KBBZ and KDBR/KALISPELL, MT; KHNK/COLUMBIA FALLS, MT; and KJJR-A and KSAM-A/WHITEFISH, MT) and KENNETH CLARK (KTYV/STEAMBOAT SPRINGS, CO) have agreed to the Consent Decrees; The agreements, as with several previous settlements issued by the FCC, require development and adherence to a compliance plan but do not assess fines.
+WINTON ROAD BROADCASTING CO., LLC (KDGO-A and KKDG/DURANGO, CO; KPTE/BAYFIELD, CO; and KVFC-A/CORTEZ, CO) and JAMES RIVER BROADCASTING COMPANY (KGFX-A and KGFX-F/PIERRE, SD; KJBI/FORT PIERRE, SD; KMLO/LOWRY, SD; KOLY-A and KOLY-F/MOBRIDGE, SD; and KPLO-F/RELIANCE, SD) have agreed to the Consent Decrees; As with several previous settlements issued by the FCC, the agreements require development and adherence to a compliance plan but do not assess fines.

-The Commission also canceled a proposed $3,000 fine against NEW LIFE MINISTRIES, INC. for a late license renewal application for WXVI-A/MONTGOMERY, AL due to inability to pay.